Sonic the Hedgehog (Archie Comics): Publication history

-The Sonic the Hedgehog comic debuted in the US as a four-part miniseries (cover-dated 1992 to February 1993).
-This was followed up two months later by the series Sonic the Hedgehog (April 1993 – December 2016).
+The Sonic the Hedgehog comic debuted in the US as a four-part miniseries running from February to May 1993.
+The first issue (#0) was previewed in a free six-page Sonic the Hedgehog #¼ (quarter the size of the usual comic), released November 1992.
+The miniseries was followed up two months later by the series Sonic the Hedgehog (July 1993 – December 2016).
 Numerous one-shot specials and several reprint series' followed.